- NAME: Linda McCartney

 In her late teens, McCartney suffered a great loss when her mother died in a plane crash.
 Attending college in Arizona, she was married briefly to John Melvyn See.
 The couple had a daughter named Heather.
 While in the Southwest, McCartney began studying photography and showed a natural talent for the art.
 Sometime after her divorce, she and her daughter moved to New York City around 1965.

 At first, McCartney worked for Town and Country magazine, reportedly as a receptionist.
 She was able to photograph the members of the Rolling Stones during their visit to New York and those images helped launch her career as a rock photographer.
 She went on to photograph such rock luminaries as Janis Joplin, Bob Dylan, the Doors, the Grateful Dead, and the Mamas and the Papas.
-Her work appeared in Rolling Stone, Life, and other leading magazines.
+Her work appeared in Rolling Stone, LIFE and other leading magazines.

 In 1967, McCartney got the chance to work with one of the most adorned rock bands of the era, the Beatles.
 During a shoot to promote their Sergeant Pepper's Lonely Hearts Club Band album, she caught the eye of guitarist and vocalist Paul McCartney.
-They later began dating and were married on March 12, 1969.
+They later began dating, and married on March 12, 1969.
 News of this union devastated many of McCartney's adoring fans.

 Linda and Paul McCartney remained inseparable.
-After Paul adopted Heather, the McCartneys eventually had three more children: Mary, Stella, and James.
+After Paul adopted Heather, the McCartneys eventually had three more children: Mary, Stella and James.
 After the break-up of the Beatles, Paul soon started a group called Wings and had Linda play the keyboard and provide backing vocals.
 Critics often commented on her lack of talent, but it was most important to the McCartneys that their family stay together.
-Reportedly the couple never spent a night away from each other except for Paul's ten-day stint in a Tokyo jail for possession of marijuana in 1980.
+Reportedly the couple never spent a night away from each other except for Paul's 10-day stint in a Tokyo jail for possession of marijuana in 1980.

 Outside of music, the couple tried to provide the most normal life for their children as possible.
 The family spent most of its time on a remote farm in East Sussex, England, and their children attended local schools.